-All purchases support the Detroit Historical Society, The Detroit Historical Musuem, and the Dossin Great Lakes Museum
+All purchases support the Detroit Historical Society, The Detroit Historical Museum, and the Dossin Great Lakes Museum

 Lions, Bears, the Red Grange Trophy, and a Thanksgiving Football Mystery